Anandbk03/Keylogger-Project/README.md

 1. Once your credentials are encrypted, you are ready to run the keylogger.
 2. Open script.py and replace the placeholders with the encrypted credentials generated in Step 3.
 3. Run the script.py file.
 The keylogger will start and begin capturing keystrokes and sending the same through mail.
+4. The time interval for the screenshot and keystroke reports to be sent can be modified in the code.